External examination FAQs

 EEs must provide end of trust year documentation to the Board by 31 May each year.

-EEs, law practices and approved clerks will be contacted directly to inform them of the end of trust examination year requirements.
-The trust examination year requirements through LSB Online open on Tuesday 2 April 2020.
+EEs, law practices and approved barristers' clerks will be contacted directly to inform them of the end of trust examination year requirements.
+The trust examination year requirements via LSB Online open on Tuesday 6 April 2021.

 Resources for External Examiners